-These proposed 2019 and 2020 harvest specifications for the GOA include the fishery cooperative allocations and sideboard limitations established by the Rockfish Program.
+These proposed 2020 and 2021 harvest specifications for the GOA include the fishery cooperative allocations and sideboard limitations established by the Rockfish Program.
 Program participants are primarily trawl CVs and trawl C/Ps, with limited participation by vessels using longline gear.
 The Rockfish Program assigns quota share and cooperative quota to participants for primary species (Pacific ocean perch, northern rockfish, and dusky rockfish) and secondary species (Pacific cod, rougheye rockfish, sablefish, shortraker rockfish, and thornyhead rockfish), allows a participant holding a license limitation program (LLP) license with rockfish quota share to form a rockfish cooperative with other persons, and allows holders of C/P LLP licenses to opt out of the fishery.
 The Rockfish Program also has an entry level fishery for rockfish primary species for vessels using longline gear.
 Longline gear includes hook-and-line, jig, troll, and handline gear.

-Under the Rockfish Program, rockfish primary species in the Central GOA are allocated to participants after deducting for incidental catch needs in other directed groundfish fisheries (§ 679.81(a)(2)).
+Under the Rockfish Program, rockfish primary species in the Central GOA are allocated to participants after deducting for incidental catch needs in other directed fisheries ( $\S679.81(a)(2)$ ).
 Participants in the Rockfish Program also receive a portion of the Central GOA TAC of specific secondary species.
-Besides groundfish species, the Rockfish Program allocates a portion of the halibut PSC limit (191 mt) from the third season deep-water species fishery allowance for the GOA trawl fisheries to Rockfish Program participants (§ 679.81(d) and Table 28d to 50 CFR part 679).
+In addition to groundfish species, the Rockfish Program allocates a portion of the halibut PSC limit (191 mt) from the third season deep-water species fishery allowance for the GOA trawl fisheries to Rockfish Program participants (§ 679.81(d) and Table 28d to 50 CFR part 679).
 The Rockfish Program also establishes sideboard limits to restrict the ability of harvesters that operate under the Rockfish Program to increase their participation in other, non-Rockfish Program fisheries.
-These restrictions, as well as halibut PSC limits, are discussed in a subsequent section titled "Rockfish Program Groundfish Sideboard and Halibut PSC Limitations."
+These restrictions and halibut PSC limits are discussed in a subsequent section titled "Rockfish Program Groundfish Sideboard and Halibut PSC Limitations."

-Section 679.81(a)(2)(ii) and Table 28e to 50 CFR part 679 require allocations of 5 mt of Pacific ocean perch, 5 mt of northern rockfish, and 50 mt of dusky rockfish to the entry level longline fishery in 2019 and 2020.
+Section 679.81(a)(2)(ii) and Table 28e to 50 CFR part 679 require allocations of 5 mt of Pacific ocean perch, 5 mt of northern rockfish, and 50 mt of dusky rockfish to the entry level longline fishery in 2020 and 2021.
 The allocation for the entry level longline fishery may increase incrementally each year if the catch exceeds 90 percent of the allocation of a species.
 The incremental increase in the allocation would continue each year until it reaches the maximum percentage of the TAC for that species.
-In 2018, the catch for all three primary species did not exceed 90 percent of any allocated rockfish species.
-Therefore, NMFS is not proposing any increases to the entry level longline fishery 2019 and 2020 allocations in the Central GOA.
-The remainder of the TACs for the rockfish primary species would be allocated to the CV and C/P cooperatives (§ 679.81(a)(2)(iii)).
-Table 6 lists the allocations of the proposed 2019 and 2020 TACs for each rockfish primary species to the entry level longline fishery, the potential incremental increases for future years, and the maximum percentages of the TAC for the entry level longline fishery.
+In 2019, the catch for all three primary species did not exceed 90 percent of any allocated rockfish species.
+Therefore, NMFS is not proposing any increases to the entry level longline fishery 2020 and 2021 allocations in the Central GOA.
+The remainder of the TACs for the rockfish primary species would be allocated to the CV and C/P cooperatives (§679.81(a)(2)(iii)).
+Table 6 lists the allocations of the proposed 2020 and 2021 TACs for each rockfish primary species to the entry level longline fishery, the potential incremental increases for future years, and the maximum percentages of the TACs for the entry level longline fishery.

-TABLE 6-PROPOSED 2019 AND 2020 ALLOCATIONS OF ROCKFISH PRIMARY SPECIES TO THE ENTRY LEVEL LONGLINE FISHERY IN THE CENTRAL GULF OF ALASKA
+TABLE 6-PROPOSED 2020 AND 2021 ALLOCATIONS OF ROCKFISH PRIMARY SPECIES TO THE ENTRY LEVEL LONGLINE FISHERY IN THE CENTRAL GULF OF ALASKA

-Rockfish primary species 2019 and 2020 allocations Incremental increase in 2020 if ≥90 percent of 2019 allocation is harvested Up to maximum percent of each TAC of: 5 metric tons 1% 2% 5%
+Rockfish primary species 2020 and 2021 allocations Incremental increase in 2021 if >90 percent of 2020 allocation is harvested Up to maximum percent of each TAC of: Pacific ocean perch 5 metric tons 5 metric tons 1% Northern rockfish 5 metric tons 2% Dusky rockfish 20 metric tons 5%